galaxyproject/galaxy-charts/docs/content/xml-inputs.md

 `my_boolean_name`
 <span class="font-thin"> = {{ booleanInput }}</span>

-## Color Input
+## Color

-Users may also select colors, this can be particular useful to distinguish data tracks e.g. in bar or line diagrams:
+Users may also select colors, this can be particular useful to distinguish data tracks e.g. in bar or line diagrams.

+Example:

 ```xml
 <input>